 Some (WP) agencies are really into accessibility.
 However, when you do support accessibility as a developer, but not really pay close attention, there is a big chance you are unknowingly building inaccessible Wordpress websites for your clients.

 Accessibility is like privacy: it often isn't the core business of a company.
 Even menu's become the victim.
-As a results, some might never be able to reach or interact with your main navigation.
+As a result, some might never be able to reach or interact with your main navigation.

 Being a recommendation since June 5th, 2018, the Web Content Accessibility Guidelines 2.1 got translated to Dutch and published by Accessibility Foundation.